multun/nsh/README.md

 # Introduction

-nsh, also known as dish, is a work in progress POSIX shell command language interpreter.
+nsh is a work in progress POSIX shell command language interpreter.
 It can execute commands, perform IO redirections and more.

 # Building